whu-asurams/GatewayHPC_for_CompInfo/README.md

 # Blog post

   I was invited to attend a workshop called Science Gateway 2024, Faculty Hackthon.
 At the beginning, I have no idea about what is all about.
 After four days conversations with mentors and experts, I started to figure out what is ACCESS-CI, or Anvil or Globus.
 Now, I understand it is important for me to use those HPC resources and teach my students how to use them.
 I already created an ACCESS-CI account.
 I just figure out what website of ACCESS-CI provides.
-I am in process of applying for Anvil.
+I am in process of using Anvil.
 After that, I will know where to do, since I already know about Jupiter Notebook, and how to transfer dataset via Globus!

   I will use those resources in my Computational Informatics class in current semester.

 # Code/Datasets